Impulse Response Analysis of Structural Nonlinear Time Series Models: Introduction

-To illustrate the validity of our proposed methodology, we first provide simulation evidence.
-With realistic sample sizes, the efficiency costs of our semiparametric procedure are small compared to correctly-specified parametric estimates.
-A second set of simulations provide a simple setup where the nonlinear parametric model is mildly misspecified, but the large-sample bias is large, while for semiparametric estimates it is negligible.
-We then evaluate how the IRFs computed with the new method compare with the ones from two previous empirical exercises.
-In a small, quarterly model of the US macroeconomy, we find that the parametric nonlinear and nonlinear appear to underestimate by intensity the GDP responses by $13\%$ and $16\%$, respectively, after a large exogenous monetary policy shock.
+To illustrate the validity of our proposed methodology, we first evaluate its performance with several simulations.
+With realistic sample sizes, the efficiency costs of our semiparametric procedure are small compared to correctly specified parametric responses.
+A second set of simulations provides a simple setup where the nonlinear parametric model is mildly misspecified.
+Still, the large-sample bias is considerable, while for semiparametric estimates it is negligible.
+We then evaluate how the IRFs computed using the new method compare with those from two empirical exercises studied in the literature.
+In a small, quarterly model of the U.S. macroeconomy based on \cite{tenreyro2016pushing}, we find that point estimates of linear and parametric nonlinear IRFs may underestimate in intensity the GDP responses by up to $13\%$ and $16\%$, respectively, after a large exogenous monetary policy shock.
 Moreover, sieve responses achieve maximum impact a year before their linear counterparts.
 Then, we evaluate the effects of interest rate uncertainty on US output, prices, and unemployment following \cite{istrefiSubjectiveInterestRate2018}.
-In this exercise, the impact on industrial production of a one-deviation increase in uncertainty is approximately $54\%$ stronger according to semiparametric IRFs than the comparable linear specification.
-These findings suggest that structural responses based on linear specifications might be appreciably underestimating shock effects.
+In this exercise, the impact on industrial production of a one-deviation increase in uncertainty is $54\%$ stronger according to semiparametric IRFs than the comparable linear specification.
+These findings suggest that structural responses based on linear specifications can significantly underestimate the effects of shocks.